orchidsoftware/orchid.software/source/en/docs/presenters.md

 The presenter is a class that wraps an object in order to add functionality to it.

-Let's say we have a client model:
+Let's say we have a "Client" model:
 ```php
 namespace App;